BetterThanTomorrow/calva/docs/site/evaluation.md

 The **current top-level form** means top-level in a structural sense.
 It is _not_ the topmost form in the file.
 Typically in a Clojure file you will find `def` and `defn` (and `defwhatever`) forms at the top level, which also is one major intended use for evaluating top level form: _to define and redefine variables_.
 However, Calva does not check the contents of the form in order to determine it as a top-level forms: _all forms not enclosed in any other form are top level forms_.

 An ”exception” is introduced by the `comment` form.
-It will create a new top level context, so that any forms immediately inside a `(commment ...)` form will be considered top-level by Calva.
+It will create a new top level context, so that any forms immediately inside a `(comment ...)` form will be considered top-level by Calva.
 This is to support a workflow with what is often referred to the [Rich Comments](rich-comments.md).

 At the top level the selection of which form is the current top level form follows the same rules as those for [the current form](#current-form).